PriyanshuDangi/covid-19/README.md

 # covid-19
 This site provide the number of cases district-wise and total covid cases in INDIA.
-You can get the site [here](https://priyanshudangi.github.io/covid-19/).
+To visit the site [cilck here](https://priyanshudangi.github.io/covid-19/).